 Graphics: heri&salli, adaptation: Markus Hechenberger

-The results to date, which are based on the masterplan for the redesign as well as preliminary discussions and data collected, are currently being prepared by various experts for a future design competition.
-Among other things, various options for sustainable public transport connections to the memorial sites in Gusen, at the "Bergkristall" tunnel and in Mauthausen were discussed.
-The mobility of individual visitors and group travelers and the resulting necessary infrastructure adjustments were also analysed and discussed.
+A range of experts then drew on the masterplan for the redesign, as well as preliminary discussions and collected data, to prepare a design competition.
+Among other things, various options for sustainable public transport connections to and between the memorial sites in Gusen, the ‘Bergkristall’ tunnel complex and Mauthausen were explored.
+Mobility for individual visitors and groups, as well as necessary infrastructure adjustments, were also the subject of analysis and discussion.

-The aim is to create a comprehensive and contemporary place that takes into account the requirements of future memorial site operations and the conditions and needs of the local regions.
+The aim is to create a contemporary place of remembrance that takes into account the operational requirements of a future memorial site and local conditions and needs.

-The official boards of the Mauthausen Memorial, in which all victim groups, victim nations and important national and international stakeholders are represented, will be kept up to date on forthcoming developments.
+The official advisory boards and bodies of the Mauthausen Memorial, in which all victim groups, victim nations and important national and international stakeholders are represented, are kept informed about upcoming developments.

-The content development process involves national and international experts.
+National and international experts are involved in the content development process.
 The aim is to combine current research findings with the requirements of contemporary education work and memorial culture.

 The Mauthausen Memorial is committed to transparent communication and all steps will be made public to ensure ongoing discussion and exchange of ideas.